SherG/cool-iron/blog/overcomplicating-things.md

 After posting the landing page however, something unexpected happened.
 Interest <em>exploded</em>.

-Fast-forward to 2020: Reinhardt and his co-founders sold Segment to Twilio for $3.2 billion.
+Fast-forward to 2020: after 9 years of rapid growth and success, Reinhardt and his co-founders sold Segment to Twilio for $3.2 billion.

 ## Summing it up